 The girl’s laughter drifted away as the dream ran out like the tide.

-It was raining and the graveyard chapel had gone dark and cold.
+She woke in the chapel.
+Rain fell, and the graveyard had gone dark and cold.
 She slipped inside the doorway with strands of grave-mist pulling at her heels.
 The candles had gone out.
 Scuffs in the dust on the floor told her that she was not the only one who had been here recently–not the only one watching for his return.
 Moving to the altar, she pried the ends of the candles out of their holders and replaced them carefully.
 She re-lit them with flames from her fingers, muttering soft spell-words in the chilled air.

 She turned, putting the altar at her back.
 She stared at the empty sepulcher as if she could force the stone to answer, but she knew there would be only silence here.
-He would return only when he would return; there was nothing to be done but wait.
+He would return only when he would return; there was nothing to be done to speed his journey.
+His absence pained her, left a void within her chest, a yearning she couldn’t name.
+This is not love and she knew that.
+Love was pain and betrayal, bitter ashes and vengeance.
+He offered her something more.
 The night led her back out to the graveyard; the full moon led her gaze into the sky.

 She felt the rush of swelling, stinging pain around her eyes as the tears rushed to brim at the edge of her eyelids.